sashadev-sky/ADT-Guide/README.md

   - Singly-Linked List with augmentations: add a previous attribute for the nodes.

 ### Implementation
-- This implementation applies to both Linked List types mentioned above
+- This implementation applies to both Linked List types mentioned above.
-- Implemented using a **Node class**
+- Implemented using a `Node` class.
   - A Linked List is often referred to as a `node-based data structure`.
     - Trees also fall into this category.
 - The time and space complexities below refer to this implementation.